actiquest-dev/actiquest.github.io/getting-started/faq.md

 > *The onboarding process for new users with Actiq’s gamified AI Coaches is designed to be interactive and >
 > personalized.*
 1. **Initial Fitness Assessment**
-	- Baseline Evaluation: New users typically go through an assessment that gauges their current fitness level.
+	- *Baseline Evaluation.* New users typically go through an assessment that gauges their current fitness level.
 This includes basic metrics like endurance, strength, flexibility, and any sport-specific skills relevant to the user’s interests.
 AI will analyze athlete's Strava acquired data.
-	- Wearable and Sensor Integration: If the user has compatible wearables, Actiq will integrate this data to capture real-time metrics like heart rate and movement quality, adding precision to the assessment.
+	- *Wearable and Sensor Integration.* If the user has compatible wearables, Actiq will integrate this data to capture real-time metrics like heart rate and movement quality, adding precision to the assessment.
-	- Personal Health Information: Users may also input information about previous injuries, personal goals, and health conditions, which Actiq uses to tailor the program further.
+	- *Personal Health Information.* Users may also input information about previous injuries, personal goals, and health conditions, which Actiq uses to tailor the program further.
 2. **Personalized Goal-Setting**
-	- Goal Customization: Based on the initial assessment, the AI coaches work with the user to set realistic, motivating goals.
+	- *Goal Customization.* Based on the initial assessment, the AI coaches work with the user to set realistic, motivating goals.
 These goals could focus on areas like improving endurance, mastering specific techniques, or achieving a fitness milestone.
-	- Adaptive Progression: Goals are designed to evolve as users make progress, with the AI adjusting intensity and complexity to keep the user on a steady path toward improvement.
+	- *Adaptive Progression.* Goals are designed to evolve as users make progress, with the AI adjusting intensity and complexity to keep the user on a steady path toward improvement.
 3. **Gamified Task Setup**
-	- Daily and Weekly Tasks: Actiq provides users with daily and weekly tasks to gamify the training experience.
+	- *Daily and Weekly Tasks.* Actiq provides users with daily and weekly tasks to gamify the training experience.
 Tasks may range from completing specific exercises to engaging in skill-building drills, with rewards for completing milestones.
-	- Leveling and Rewards: Users earn points or $ACTI tokens for completing tasks and reaching goals, adding a motivational layer to the training process.
+	- *Leveling and Rewards.* Users earn points or $ACTI tokens for completing tasks and reaching goals, adding a motivational layer to the training process.
 As users progress, they unlock more challenging tasks, helping them advance through levels.

 ### What monetization models Actiq is exploring?
 Will Actiq include subscription tiers, in-app purchases, or external partnerships to create revenue beyond token incentives?